Agriculture, Food, and Human Values Society

 Section 3.2.
 Elections.

 Section 3.2.2.
 Regular Annual Elections.
 Before each annual business meeting subsequent to the initial election, elections shall be held for full terms for all Board positions whose terms are ending and also to fill the remaining portions of any terms vacated by resignations or otherwise.
-In elections for President Elect and Secretary/Treasurer, the candidate who receives the largest number of votes shall be elected for a three-year full term or to complete the remainder of a vacated term.
-As regular and early-scholar terms end, elections shall be held for full three-year terms for regular Board member positions and for full two-year terms for early-scholar Board member positions, in each of which the candidates who receive the largest number of votes shall be elected for full terms and those receiving the next largest number of votes elected to complete any vacated partial terms.
+In elections for President Elect, the candidate who receives the largest number of votes shall be elected for a three-year full term (as described in Section 4.1) or to complete the remainder of a vacated term.
+As regular and early-scholar terms end, elections shall be held for full three-year terms for regular Board member positions and for full two-year terms for early-scholar Board member positions, in each of which the candidates who receive the largest number of votes shall be elected for full terms and those receiving the next largest number of votes elected to complete any vacated partial

 Section 3.5.
 Conduct of Meetings.
 Except as otherwise provided in these bylaws, all decisions of the Board shall be made at a meeting attended by a quorum.
-A quorum shall consist of 1/3 of the Board members then in office .
+A quorum shall consist of one-third of the Board members then in office.
 No Board member may cast a vote by proxy.
-Meetings may be conducted informally, but unless otherwise provided in these bylaws, any procedural disputes shall be resolved by reference to the current edition of Robert's Rules of Order.
+Meetings may be conducted informally, but unless otherwise provided in these bylaws, any procedural disputes shall be resolved by reference to the current edition of Robert’s Rules of Order.

 Section 3.6.
 Committees.
 The Board may create such standing or ad-hoc committees as it requires and may delegate to them any of its powers, subject to the Board’s power to review and revise committee decisions.
 Unless otherwise determined by the Board, the President may appoint the members and designate the chairperson of each committee.

 Section 4.1.
-Offices and Terms.
-The officers shall consist of a President, a President Elect, a Past President, and a Secretary/Treasurer.
-The President Elect and Secretary/Treasurer shall be elected for three-year terms, using the procedures defined in Section 3.2.
+Officers and Terms.
+The officers shall consist of a President, a President Elect, a Past President, and a Treasurer.
+The President Elect shall be elected for a three-year term, using the procedures defined in Section 3.2.
 The President Elect advances to the position of President in the second year of the term, and to the position of Past President in the third year of the term.
+The

 Section 4.2.
 Duties of Officers.
 The officers shall perform the duties normally associated with their offices except as otherwise provided in these bylaws and shall perform such additional duties as are determined by the Board.